AnhQuan2004/data_frontend/README.md

-# GFI  Analytics Frontend
+# DataFlow Analytics Frontend

-This is the frontend application for the GFI Analytics platform, a tool for uploading, managing, and reviewing data files.
+This is the frontend application for the DataFlow Analytics platform, a tool for uploading, managing, and reviewing data files.

 ![Screenshot of the All Files page](public/image.png)